 The same can be done for

-<global> as well, allowing the parameters of dozens,
+those groups as welll, allowing the parameters of dozens,

 This behavior can be overriden if that same opcode is specified within the lesser header with a different value.
 For example:

 <global> volume=6 //this value will be inherited by everything, unless overriden below <group> //Group A volume=5 <region> //Region 1 volume=4 <region> //Region 2 <group> //Group B <region> //Region 3 volume=2 <region> //Region 4

 (indented for clarity; SFZ is not usually indented)